by Laura Berthold Monteros

 - Parking is $40 per car at the Rose Bowl.
-There is no reserved parking and no in-and-out privileges, but tickets can be purchased in advance at https://www.parkjockey.com/rose-bowl
+There is no reserved parking and no in-and-out privileges, but tickets for parking and tailgating can be purchased in advance at https://www.parkjockey.com/rose-bowl

-- Parking is $40 per car at the Parsons lot in Old Pasadena at Union Street and De Lacey Avenue. with entrances off of Walnut Street and Holly Street in Pasadena.
+- Parking is $45 per car at the Parsons lot in Old Pasadena at Union Street and De Lacey Avenue, with entrances off of Walnut Street and Holly Street in Pasadena.
 Reserved parking can be purchased in advance through LAZ Parking.
-Overnight parking is also available for $80.
-Bus parking and RV parking also available.
+Overnight parking and bus and RV parking are also available.
 Call LAZ Parking at (626) 578-1705 for further details.

 - By rail, take the Gold Line to the Memorial Park Station.

 - By taxi, ride-share, or to be dropped off, the designated drop-off, pick-up and taxi zone is on Holly Street between Fair Oaks Avenue and Arroyo Parkway.
 There are no provisions for drop-offs and pick-ups at the stadium.

 A free shuttle at the Parsons lot on Fair Oaks and Holly takes visitors to the stadium whether they arrive by foot, rail, taxi, or car.
 The shuttle runs continuously from 10:00 a.m. until approximately two hours after the end of the game.